 Sweet and strait-laced Ngozi, played by Esosa E is regularly shocked by the antics of her friends, and offers an optimistic slant on all of her friends’ dilemmas.
 Makena (Marie Humbert) and Zainab (Maame Adjei) complete the circle of friends and add their unique perspectives of life on the business and dating scenes in Accra.

-The choice of Accra as a location is ideal, because it offers a good representation of a typical African capital on the rise (accepting all the diversity that African cities have), with the young, modern and ambitious class striving to get ahead and make their mark.
-It’s not as glossy as Johannesburg and not as gritty as Lagos.
-The series takes us on a tour of Accra from nightclub to golf club to high street ice cream parlour, giving viewers a glimpse of life in a modern African city.
+The choice of Accra as a location is ideal, because it offers a good representation of a typical African capital on the rise (accepting all the diversity and nuance that different African cities have), with the young, modern and ambitious class striving to get ahead and make their mark.
+Ideal because it’s not as glossy as Johannesburg and not as gritty as Lagos.
+The series takes us on a tour of Accra from nightclub to golf club to high street boutique, giving viewers a glimpse of life in a modern African city.
 Most viewers who’ve lived or travelled on the continent will be hit by nostalgia when they watch it.

 One of the most outstanding aspects of the show and something the producers should uphold going forward, in my opinion, was the styling.
 With each episode, I couldn’t help but notice the showcase of top Ghanaian designers, like Christie Brown, Osei Duro (who’s also dressed Michele Obama) and Kiki Clothing, all of whom I love.
 Congratulations to the shows producers for getting this perfectly on the nose.
 I wish I could raid every character’s wardrobe.